fekberg/blog.filipekberg.se/Snow/_posts/2014-07-02-what-is-xamarin-and-why-should-i-care.md

 ---
 layout: post
-title: What is Xamarin and why should I care?
+title: What is Xamarin and Why Should I Care?
 date: 2014-07-02 00:00
 author: fekberg
 comments: true
-published: draft
-metadescription: What is Xamarin and why should I care?
+metadescription: What is Xamarin and Why Should I Care?
 categories: Xamarin, .NET, C#, Programming
 tags: Xamarin, Programming, CSharp, iOS, Android, Windows Phone
 ---